The Role of the Physical Therapist Assistant

 Ethical and Legal Practice

 All students are required to comply by all ethical and legal standards for patient/client management.
 The students receive education on the Standards of Ethical Conduct for the Physical Therapist Assistant which describes ethical obligations as determined by the APTA.
+Please see the APTA website for more information.
 Students are also expected to abide by the practice act of the state they are practicing in and the clinical sites policies and procedures.
 Students are educated on the practice acts of the states that clinical education sites are located in.
 CIs and CCCEs are expected to promote legal and ethical practice and mentor the students as needed to maintain all ethical and legal standards.

 Refer to the APTA Guide for Conduct of the Physical Therapist Assistant that interprets the Standards of Ethical Conduct for the Physical Therapist Assistant.